haruolabs/style-n2n/README.md

-# Nerfies
+# Style-NeRF2NeRF

-This is the repository that contains source code for the Style-NeRF2NeRF.
+Repository for project page of Style-NeRF2NeRF.
-The webpage is based on [Nerfies](https://nerfies.github.io)
+The source code is based on [Nerfies](https://nerfies.github.io).
+We thank the authors for sharing their awesome template.

 Nerfies paper:
 ```